frederic-perez/AmE-dictionary/data/dictionary.md

 __long-hauler__ _n_ A long-hauler is a person who suffers from symptoms of COVID-19 for longer than two weeks, and generally for several months.
 The experience of such persistent symptoms of COVID-19 are sometimes referred to as long COVID.
 __longan__ _n_ __1__ The small, one-seeded, greenish brown fruit of a large evergreen tree, Euphoria longana, of the soapberry family, native to China and related to the litchi. __2__ The tree itself.
 __longanimity__ _n_ A disposition to bear injuries patiently. _Syn_ forbearance _The fans continue to show their longanimity by coming back year after year to cheer on the perpetually losing team._
+__longboat__ _n_ A large oared boat usually carried by a merchant sailing ship.
+A long low boat, used especially in the past for traveling on the ocean. _A Viking longboat._
 __longbow__ _n_ :four::hammer:
 __longhand__ _n_ :four: Ordinary handwriting (as opposed to shorthand, typing, or printing). _Benedict writes longhand._
 __longing__ _n_ :dart::two::hammer: